Mishalzeera/the-money-manager/README.md

 ### Basic file structures

-Since this is a Flask project, the author will create the "templates" and "static" folders first.
+Since this is a Flask project, I will create the "templates" and "static" folders first.
 Then, "app.py", ".gitignore", "env.py", "Procfile", then a "requirements.txt", since these are all going to be used.